 Leh Hall of Fame

 The first stop was the Hall Of Fame.
 It is a war memorial for Indo-Pak war martyrs.
 It stands as a reminder of the great sacrifices made by our soldiers to ensure the safety and security of our country.

 Also Read: What to see in Leh Ladakh

-Surrounded by the heap of rocky mountains, the attractions in Leh-Ladakh are at no ends.
+Surrounded by a heap of rocky mountains, the attractions in Leh-Ladakh are at no end.